 For those looking for extra cheer, Oregon Main Street communities are decking out for the holidays.
 In the Portland Region, West Linn’s Historic Willamette neighborhood continues its wreath contest and multi-day holiday bazaar and Hillsboro turns their Holly Days Celebration virtual and offers downtown shopping opportunities.
 In the Willamette Valley, McMinnville‘s 12 Weeks of Christmas campaign features weekly giveaways and special gifts with purchase, plus a window display contest.
 Downtown Newberg celebrates the season with the Festival of Trees sprucing up First Street and locally owned businesses highlighted in its 12 Shops of Christmas campaign.
 On the Oregon Coast, Lakeview is hiding ornaments and celebrating home-based businesses, while Reedsport is decorated in holly and livestreaming its annual tree-lighting event and Gold Beach is hosting a community lights competition and a drive-by Santa activity.
 La Grande in Eastern Oregon is decorated for the holidays and re-lighting the Christmas tree.
 Southern Oregon’s Klamath Falls brings back the Snowflake Festival with businesses hosting individual events, plus a festive window-decorating contest.

 Ways to Shop Local Online

-- Built Oregon Marketplace is a brand-new online platform featuring hundreds of Oregon-made products.
+- Built Oregon Marketplace is an online platform featuring hundreds of Oregon-made products.

-- My People’s Market is a now-virtual marketplace of Portland’s multicultural vendors.
+- My People’s Market is a virtual marketplace of Portland’s multicultural vendors.